-- 5.1 All staff and visitors to the school must refer all concerns about children and young people who show signs of vulnerability to radicalisation to the Designated Safeguarding Lead (DSP) or, in their absence, to the Deputy Safeguarding Lead (Deputy DSP).
-For further details about safeguarding referrals, please see the school's Safeguarding and Child Protection Policy and Procedures, which can be found on the school website. - 5.2 If the DSP becomes aware of a concern relating to the radicalisation of a pupil, they will discuss this with the Head, the RSL, their local Prevent Officer, and the Safeguarding Partners so that appropriate actions can be taken to safeguard the pupil and appropriate referrals, including to the Channel programme, can be made.
+- 5.1 All staff and visitors to the school must report all concerns about children and young people who show signs or indicators of vulnerability to radicalisation to the Prevent Lead and the Designated Safeguarding Person (DSP) or, in their absence, to the Deputy Safeguarding Person (Deputy DSP, who will seek support as needed from the RSL).
+For further details about general safeguarding concerns, please see the school's Safeguarding and Child Protection Policy and Procedures, which can be found on the school website. - 5.2 If the Prevent lead and DSP becomes aware of a concern relating to the radicalisation of a pupil, they will discuss this with the Head, the RSL as required, and in many cases, their local Prevent Officer, and potentially the Police, so that appropriate actions can be taken to safeguard the pupil.
+There must be no delay.